eove/orca/example/docs/periodical_checks.md

 In order to execute the current document, you will need:
 * An initialised offline vault
 * An initialised and running online vault
-* To fulfill all the prerequisites to run an ceremony
+* To fulfill all the prerequisites to run a ceremony

 ## Recurrent checks